Vibe:

 Stray observations:

-• There were so many great recurring shots: the apple, Jen's locket, ants, trails of bloods.
-With less care, they could have been sloppy or heavy-handed, but they worked for me in this film.
+- There were so many great recurring shots: the apple, Jen's locket, ants, trails of blood.
+With less care, they could have been sloppy or heavy-handed, but they worked well.

-• Watching Jen's glittery "I ❤️ LA" shirt burn was oddly satisfying ... probably because LA sucks.
+- Watching Jen's glittery "I ❤️ LA" shirt burn was oddly satisfying (because LA sucks).

-• There were some definite "Funny Games" vibes in the dialogue.
+- There were some definite "Funny Games" (Haneke, 1997) vibes in the dialogue.
 At one point, Richard tells Stanley to turn off the AC because "it's unenvironmental, I can't stand it."

-• The glass in the foot really set me over the edge.
-I feel kind of sick just thinking about it.
+- The glass in the foot really set me over the edge.
+I feel sick just thinking about it.

-• This is the best, most feminist rape/revenge film I've ever seen.
+- This is the best rape/revenge film I've seen in recently memory (maybe of all-time).
 Fargeat took an old, stale genre and revamped it with new ideas, talent, and ardor.

-• The soundtrack, composed of original music by Rob, is excellent ... but I wanted more synth.
+- The soundtrack, composed of original music by Rob, is excellent... but I wanted more synth.
 GIVE ME ALL THE SYNTH.
-I basically want every film to have the soundtrack from "The Guest."
+I basically want every film to have the soundtrack from "The Guest" (Wingard, 2014).